benfrick/docs-portfolio/src/doc/partner/product/use-partner-product-attributes.md

 ### Step 1: Gather the Required Data

-- One or more product codes (from [Offering API]() or otherwise)
+- One or more product codes
 - Region code
 - Season year code

 ### Step 2: Make the API Request to Product Attributes

-If only one product code, call the single endpoint, like:
+If only one product code, call the single endpoint with the product code, region, and season as path parameters:

 ```
 curl --location --request GET 'https://product.api.nike.net/product/v1/AA2148-009/USA/SP2020' \
 --header 'Authorization: Bearer {your token here}'
 ```

-If more than one product codes, call the multiple endpoint, like:
+If more than one product codes, call the multiple endpoint with the region and season as path parameters and a comma-separated list of `productCodes` as a query parameter:

 ```
-curl --location --request GET 'https://product.api.nike.net/product/v1/USA/SP2020??productCodes=314193-117,654321-101' \
+curl --location --request GET 'https://product.api.nike.net/product/v1/USA/SP2020?productCodes=314193-117,654321-101' \
 --header 'Authorization: Bearer {your token here}'
 ```